50 years of the Helsinki Accords: Switzerland’s role between the blocs

 In 2014, Switzerland once again assumed the chairmanship of the OSCE.
 The Helsinki Accords were crumbling at the time due to Russia’s annexation of Crimea and the war in eastern Ukraine.
 The fragile Minsk I and II ceasefires were negotiated under the auspices of the OSCE and the leadership of the Swiss diplomat Heidi Tagliavini.
 Here, too, what had already emerged in the Yugoslavian wars became clear: “Ultimately, the OSCE’s decisions are toothless,” Bürgisser says, “because it doesn’t have its own army, nor can it impose sanctions”.

 All decisions are subject to consensus.
-This has allowed Russia to put the brakes on many things since the start of the Russian war of aggression in 2022.
+This has allowed Russia to put the brakes on many things since the start of its war of aggression in 2022.
 For example, the OSCE has been operating without a regular budget for three years.
 “In its entire 50-year history, the OSCE has never been as blocked as it is today,” Bürgisser says.

 With its 57 member states, the OSCE is currently the only European organisation in which Russia is still involved.
 Switzerland will take over the chairmanship for the third time in 2026.